 - +5 Health

 Second Chance is by far the most basic card on this list, but the bonus it offers is a valuable one.
 The addition of five extra health is nice, but the far more valuable part of this card is the extra life, allowing you to keep fighting for longer.
+This card is one of the most valuable when playing on higher difficulties.

 SUPERIOR CARDIO (REFLEX)